 Campus cultures must keep finding ways to accommodate the fact that, on many important topics, scholars and students will disagree strongly, in good faith, for reasons well worth examining.
 Very few will be entirely right or entirely wrong.
 More often, as John Stuart Mill argued in the 19th century, their competing doctrines will share the truth between them.

 For university leaders and scholars alike, this means not giving in to the people who shout the loudest as Cambridge philosopher Arif Ahmed put it recently.
 And for this, he suggests, they need a spine as well as a brain.
 The most radically inclusive campus community, then, is a place where all members can acquire the moral and intellectual discipline to be neither intolerant nor intolerable, as Voltaire would say.
 After all, Enlightenment thinkers such as Voltaire and Adam Smith called as much on social empathy as the power of abstract reasoning to inform their view of social progress and the public good.

-This hard heads/soft hearts model is one way to align practice with the institutional stances outlined earlier, by VC Duncan Maskell, and below, by VC Dawn Freshwater.
-(And perhaps add some spine to the policy mix, to lower the risk of soft headed/hard hearted outcomes, whenever the least tolerant parties rely on meta-argument allegations and call for sanctions against those who won’t subscribe to their doctrine.)
+This hard heads/soft hearts model is one way to align practice with the institutional stances noted earlier, by vice-chancellors Duncan Maskell and Dawn Freshwater (see Notes).
+And perhaps add some spine to the policy mix, to lower the risk of soft headed/hard hearted outcomes, whenever the least tolerant parties rely on meta-argument allegations and call for sanctions against those who won’t subscribe to their doctrine.